-Goodwill from acquisition of Himax Semiconductor, Inc. (formerly Wisepal Technologies, Inc.) in 2007 amounting \$26,846 thousand has been assigned to Driver IC cash generating unit ("CGU") and goodwill from acquisition of Himax Display (USA) Inc. in 2012 amounting \$1,292 thousand has been assigned to WLO CGU because these CGUs are expected to benefit from the synergies of the business combinations.
+Goodwill from acquisition of Himax Semiconductor, Inc. (formerly Wisepal Technologies, Inc., merged into Himax Technologies Limited on July 2, 2018) in 2007 amounting \$26,846 thousand has been assigned to Driver IC cash generating unit ("CGU") and goodwill from acquisition of Himax Display (USA) Inc. in 2012 amounting \$1,292 thousand has been assigned to WLO CGU because these CGUs are expected to benefit from the synergies of the business combinations.